tuan6100/Language-Identification-Tool/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-A language identification model using a Naive Bayes classifier without dependency on the <a href="https://scikit-learn.org">scikit-learn</a> library.
+A language identification model using a Naive Bayes classifier without dependency on the <a href="https://scikit-learn.org" target="_blank">scikit-learn</a> library.

 ## ⚡ CUDA Acceleration (Optional)

 If you'd like to leverage **CUDA** to accelerate computations:

-1. Download and install the <a href="https://developer.nvidia.com/cuda-downloads"> NVIDIA CUDA Toolkit </a> .
+1. Download and install the <a href="https://developer.nvidia.com/cuda-downloads" target="_blank"> NVIDIA CUDA Toolkit </a> .
 2. Ensure that the `$CUDA_PATH` environment variable is properly set.
 3. Then, run the following commands to complete the setup: